noahrizika/cli_resume_creator/README.md

 - Edited resume content will be reflected across all future resumes
     - As a result of the first bullet point, I had many different resumes.
 To revise my resume style or content, I'd need to do it manually for all resumes
 - Using the CLI
-    - Don't need to launch a heavyweight application just to save a preconfigured resume as a pdf
+    - Shorter pipleine to obtain resume pdf (eg: cli -> cmd, instead of web browser -> google docs -> folder navigation -> resume -> download as pdf)
 - Locally hosted development
     - No need for internet connection.
 Privacy
 - But...if I were to do it again, I'd just use LaTex instead of the reportlab library